 So how dangerous is the Bolivia Death Road, really?

-Yes there are risks involved, but if you listen to instructions and don’t do anything stupid, I think you’ll be likely to have a good experience, not taking into account any freak accidents of course.
+Yes, there are risks involved, but if you listen to instructions and don’t do anything stupid, I think you’ll be likely to have a good experience, not taking into account any freak accidents of course.

 Know your limits and respect them – what I liked was that you are encouraged to take your time even if the group is all moving quite fast.
 I was usually one of the slower ones riding near the back of the group because I was a bit more cautious.
 If any part makes you particularly nervous, you get tired or you run into any trouble, you can hop on and off the bus at any time.

 You’ll notice I don’t have any pix or videos while moving because I didn’t have the right gear and mounts.
-Also, I didn’t want to be the idiot who fell off a cliff because I lost concentration fumbling with the phone in my hands.
+Also, I didn’t want to be that idiot who fell off a cliff because I lost concentration fumbling with the phone in my hands.

 Our guide G was very experienced and had lots of stories about mishaps, including one about how he helped to set up for a guy who tried and failed to base jump off the side while cycling (he was pretty injured but lived, thankfully we only watched this video after everything).

-That’s not to say you can’t get hurt – my group turned out fine, and while I did see people fall off their bikes, sometimes because they hit an unexpected rock and skidded or lost control, but thankfully no major injuries, mostly bruised pride.
+That’s not to say you can’t get hurt – my group turned out fine, and while I did see people fall off their bikes, sometimes because they hit an unexpected rock and skidded or lost control, but thankfully there were no major injuries, mostly bruised pride.

 We did see an ambulance go by us at one point, so someone else must have gotten hurt at some juncture.
 There are plenty of stories out there of other people who have fallen, gotten freaked out or witnessed others get hurt or die, so I’d say the risk is definitely there as with any adventure sport.
 But if you follow instructions closely, err on the side of caution and are not foolhardy, you should be fine.